GamesCreed

 First House

 Of course, what makes Medieval Dynasty stand out from the other survival games is the management of your community.
-It is called Medieval Dynasty so, to that end players must slowly raise their community, and this is by far the strongest part of the entire game as it gives purpose to the menial chores that the game may have you do.
+It is called Medieval Dynasty, so to that end, players must slowly raise their community, and this is by far the strongest part of the entire game, as it gives purpose to the menial chores that the game may have you do.

 Medieval Dynasty